uw-cmg/StructOpt/docs/parameters.rst

                       "kwargs": kwargs_N}
     }

 The string for *generator_i*, is the name of the generator one wants to use.
 The number of individuals that generator should generate is determined by the integer *n_i*.
-The sum of all *n_i* values determines the total size of the population, which is fixed throughout the run. *kwargs_i* are dictionaries that input the kwargs to the generator function one is using.
-These will be specific to the function and can be found in their help function, show below.
+The sum of all *n_i* values determines the total size of the population, which is fixed throughout the run unless code is added to the optimizer to change the population size. *kwargs_i* are dictionaries that define the kwargs to the generator function being used.
+The kwargs are specific to the function and can be found in their help function, show below.

+.. autofunction:: structopt.common.individual.generators.read_xyz

+.. autofunction:: structopt.common.individual.generators.read_extxyz

-.. autofunction:: structopt.cluster.individual.generators.ellipsoid
+.. autofunction:: structopt.aperiodic.individual.generators.sphere

-.. autofunction:: structopt.cluster.individual.generators.sphere
+.. autofunction:: structopt.aperiodic.individual.generators.ellipsoid

-.. autofunction:: structopt.cluster.individual.generators.fcc
+.. autofunction:: structopt.aperiodic.individual.generators.fcc

 Crossovers
 ==========

-Crossovers are operations for mating two individuals chosen by a selection algorithm.
-The purpose of the crossover is to intelligently combine (mate) different individuals (parents) in a way to create new individuals (children) that have the features of the current best individuals in the population.
+Crossovers are operations for combing two individuals chosen by a selection algorithm.
+The purpose of the crossover is to intelligently combine (mate) different individuals (parents) in a way to create new individuals (children) that have the features of the parents.
+Often the parents are chosen to be the best individuals in the population.

 Crossovers are given as a dictionary entry defined by the ``crossovers`` key in the input file.
 The structure of the crossovers dictionary with *N* desired selections is given below.